RackHD/docs/docs/tech_inside/theory_of_ops.rst

 In addition to this live feed, RackHD includes some rudimentary alerting mechanisms that compare the data collected by the pollers to regular expressions, and if they match, create an additional event that is published on an "alert" exchange in AMQP.
-More information can be found at :doc:`rackhd/pollers` in the :doc:`rackhd/index`.
+More information can be found at :doc:`../rackhd_api/pollers` in the :doc:`../rackhd_api/index`.

 RackHD also provides notification on some common tasks and workflow completion.
-Additional detail can be found at :doc:`rackhd/heartbeat` and :doc:`rackhd/notification`.
+Additional detail can be found at :doc:`../rackhd_api/northbound_event_notification`.

 Additional Workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~